Take responsibility for

 Building certificates offer the opportunity to measure and compare sustainability criteria based on independent, established and recognised standards.
 The focus here is on the comprehensive assessment of a property from a social, environmental and economic perspective over its entire life cycle.
 Country-specific certification systems apply, depending on the investment location.
 There are now more than 600 certification systems around the world.
 The first certificate, which was the BREEAM certificate, was developed in the UK in 1990.
 This was followed during the 1990s by the US LEED certificate, the French HQE certificate, the Minergie certificate in Switzerland and the Green Star certificate in Australia, for example.
 In Germany, the certificate issued by the German Sustainable Building Council (DGNB) has become particularly well established since 2007.

-KanAm Grund Group properties are certified by the following systems, among others: BREEAM, HQE, DGNB, Minergie and LEED.
+KanAm Grund Group properties are certified by the following systems, among others: BREEAM, HQE, DGNB and LEED.
 A total of 22 properties worth around EUR 934 million are currently certified or in the process of being certified in LEADING CITIES INVEST.
 This corresponds to a certification rate of over 78 per cent in relation to the total real estate assets of LEADING CITIES INVEST.

 Participation in recognised sustainability standards